VinodLouis/seminar-contents/4-hybrid-desktop-app/README.md

 # Hybrid Desktop App

-An application using electron to create hybrid mobile application
+An application using electron to create hybrid desktop application

  - NodeJS
  - Electron